microsoft/aroworkshop/_entries/03-10 aso-blobstore.md

 The storage account is now set up for use with our application.

 ## Install Kubernetes Secret Store CSI

 In this part we will create a Key Vault location to store the connection string to our Storage account.
-Our application will use this to connect to the container we created to display the contents, create new files, as well as display the contents of the files.
-We will securely mount this as a secret in a secure volume mount within our application.
-Our application will then read that to access.
-ADD HERE THE BENEFITS AS WELL AS WI coming.
+Our application will use this to connect to the Blob Storage container we created, enabling it to display the contents, create new files, as well as display the contents of the files.
+We will mount this as a secret in a secure volume mount within our application.
+Our application will then read that to access the Blob storage.

-1. To simplify the process for the workshop, there is a script provided that will do the prerequisite work in order to use Key Vault stored secrets.
-If you are curious please feel free to read the script, otherwise just run it.
+1. To simplify the process for the workshop, a script is provided that will do the prerequisite work in order to use Key Vault stored secrets.
+If you are curious, please feel free to read the script, otherwise just run it.
 This should take about 1-2 minutes to complete.

     ```
     curl https://raw.githubusercontent.com/microsoft/aroworkshop/master/resources/setup-csi.sh | bash
     ```

     Or, if you'd rather not live on the edge, feel free to download it first.

+    > Note: You could also connect your cluster to Azure ARC and use the [KeyVault extension](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/tutorial-akv-secrets-provider)

 1. Create an Azure Key Vault in the resource group we created using the ASO above.